On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Preliminaries

 Assume now that $D\subset \bbR^d$ and $V\subset D$ are open.
 We shall write $V\Subset D$ if $\bar V$ is compact and $\bar V\subset D$.
 Furthermore we let $C^m(D)$, $m\ge1$ be the class of $m$-times continuously differentiable functions in $D$.
 By $C_0(D)$ we denote the subset of $C(D)$ that consists of functions extending continuously to $\bar D$ by letting $f(x)\equiv0$, $x\in\partial D$ - the boundary of $D$.

 Denote by $m_d$ the $d$-dimensional Lebesgue measure on $\bbR^d$.
 Sometimes we omit writing the subscript, when the dimension is obvious from the context.
-By $dx$ we denote the volume element corresponding to the Lebesgue measure.
+By $dx$ we denote the volume element corresponding to the Lebesgue measure. {A function $f\in B^+(D)$ is called non-trivial if $\int_Df dx>0$.}

 For $p\in[1,+\infty)$ we denote by $L^p(D)$ ($L^p_{\rm loc}(D)$) the space of functions that are integrable with their $p$-th power on $D$ (any compact subset of $D$).
 By $W^{k,p}(D)$ ($W^{k,p}_{\rm loc}(D)$) we denote the Sobolev space of functions whose $k$ generalized derivatives belong to $L^p(D)$ ($L^p_{\rm loc}(D)$).
 Given $f\in L^p(D)$ and $B\in {\cal B}(D)$ we denote by $\essinf_{B}f$ the usual essential infimum of $f$ in $B$.
 We define the {\em essential limit inferior} of $f$ at $x_0\in D$ as